pdfjs-express/pdfjs-express-viewer-react-sample/README.md

 # PDF.js Express - React sample

 [PDF.js Express Viewer](https://pdfjs.express/) is a powerful JavaScript-based PDF Library.
-It provides a slick out-of-the-box responsive and customizable UI that interacts with the core library to view PDFs that can be embedded into any web project.
+It provides a slick, responsive and customizable UI that out-of-the-box interacts with the core library to view PDFs and is ready to be embedded into any web project.

 This repo is specifically designed for any users interested in integrating WebViewer into React project.
 This project was generated with [Create React App](https://github.com/facebook/create-react-app).
 See [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for more information.